diegowrhasta/linux-corner-docs/linux-corner/src/content/docs/guides/japanese-keyboard.md

 .
 Go into fcxit, change the input change to `Super + Space`

 And with this, the input source change should be transferrable across OS.

+_Extra Note:_ The reason I ran into this small rabbit hole is because `Ctrl + Space` messes up my workflow when coding, since that is used for IDE autocomplete suggestions, and in Linux I kept changing the input source between Japanese and English, and so because Linux is king, I decided to go and make the experience whatever I wanted and intended on sticking with.